Raj-Krishan-Ghosh/Ultrasound-Simulation-using-Physics-Conditioned-GAN/README.md

-Steps for using Ultrasound Simulation using Physics Conditioned GAN:
+STEPS for using Ultrasound Simulation using Physics Conditioned GAN:

 Step 1: Create a copy of the training code to your Google Drive by clicking on this link: https://drive.google.com/file/d/1Q2pZyqPnRq7yrar4a7dlC7pq9jXvoPLG/copy?usp=sharing